danieljsharpe/DISCOTRESS/documentation.md

 **GTH**
   specifies that the stationary probability distribution (which exists if the Markov chain is irreducible) is computed using the Grassmann-Taksar-Heyman (GTH) algorithm.
 Can only be used when the target set A contains a single node.
 The input file *stat\_prob.dat* must be provided, but its contents are not used.
 The stationary probabilities determined by the GTH algorithm are written to the file *stat\_prob\_gth.dat*.

+**PATHLENGTHS**
+  when used in conjunction with **MFPT**, specifies that mean first passage path lengths (instead of times) are computed.
+This is achieved by overriding the mean waiting times to instead represent the mean numbers of steps to exit, which are initially equal to unity for all nodes.
+Is used in conjunction with **BRANCHPROBS**, in which case each transition represents a move to a different node.

 ## Other optional keywords